 Salomon’s Quest 4D boot has headlined their backpacking lineup for years.
-Updated for 2018, they fine-tuned the design with a new outsole and reworked platform that offers a little more flexibility and cushioning.
+Updated last year, they fine-tuned the design with a grippier outsole and reworked platform that offers a little more flexibility and cushioning compared to past models.
 I put the boot to the test while backpacking the rugged Huemul Circuit in Patagonia, and found it to be the perfect tool for the job.
-The new Quest is solidly made, provides fantastic support and protection for challenging trails, and retains the aggressive stance and nimble feel of previous generations.
+The Quest is solidly made, provides fantastic support and protection for challenging trails, and retains the aggressive stance and nimble feel of previous generations.
 Below we break down the Quest’s comfort, weight, traction, stability, waterproofing, durability, fit, and more.
 To see how the Quest 4D 3 stacks up, see our article on the best hiking boots.

-At 2 pounds 13.8 ounces for a pair of men’s size 9s, the Salomon Quest 4D 3 is almost exactly the same weight as the previous model (this bucks the trend in hiking footwear of always going lighter).
+At 2 pounds 13.8 ounces for a pair of men’s size 9s (just 0.6 ounces heavier than its listed weight), the Salomon Quest 4D 3 is almost exactly the same weight as the previous model (this bucks the trend in hiking footwear of always going lighter).
 And even within the sturdy backpacking-ready category, the Quest falls a little on the heavy side.
-Competitors like the Lowa Renegade Mid GTX (2 pounds 10 ounces), Scarpa Zodiac Plus GTX (2 pounds 6.4 ounces), and Arc’teryx Bora2 Mid GTX (2 pounds 12 ounces) all undercut the Salomon.
-But I think the weight is well spent with a tall ankle height, burly protection, and class-leading support and comfort.
+Competitors like the Lowa Renegade Mid GTX (2 pounds 7 ounces), Scarpa Zodiac Plus GTX (2 pounds 6.4 ounces), and Arc’teryx Bora2 Mid GTX (2 pounds 7.6 ounces) all undercut the Salomon.
+But I think the weight is well-spent with a tall ankle height, burly protection, and class-leading support and comfort.
 If you’re in the market for a lighter and more flexible boot, we recommend the Salomon X Ultra 3 Mid (my men’s 9 weighs 2 pounds 1 ounce).
 But for demanding trails, the Quest is worth the additional ounces.

 The excellent lacing system, which has been a signature feature of the Quest line dating back to the original, plays a big role in its performance on rough trails.
 I especially appreciated the set of hooks at the bend in the ankle, which allowed me to lock in my heels on long climbs.
 Interestingly, Salomon did away with the two sets of locking hooks at the top of the boot (the openings are now a little wider so the laces don’t pop into place), but I haven’t experienced any issues with the laces slipping or loosening throughout very long days of hiking.